 Stowe Inspiration: Day Three

 Despite my allergy to early wake-ups, I make exceptions beyond pretty sunrises.
 Hiking is an activity I enjoy year-round.
 In Stowe, there are trails to accommodate every fitness level.
-The Notch is one of the most user-friendly—a 3.5-mile paved pass between the towns of Stowe and Cambridge.
+The Notch is one of the most user-friendly—a 3.5-mile paved pass between Stowe and Cambridge.

-During the winter, the road is closed to vehicles due to the steep switchbacks that make it dangerous to navigate.
+During the winter, the road is closed to vehicles due to the steep switchbacks that make navigating dangerous.
 This annual closure makes it a wonderful place to hike, snowshoe, cross-country ski, or even sled.

 Massive boulders and 1,000-foot cliffs give the area a prehistoric air.
 I wind my way to the top under a canopy of snow-laden firs and paper birch trees.
 The Notch is an ideal way to burn pre-lunch calories.